sbhark/SMServerMonitoring/README.md

 Security
 ==================
-Although this is a simple application there are still people out there who like to exploit software.
+Although this is a simple application there are still people out there who like to exploit and destroy.
 So the application has some security in place.
 1) A master server must have a unique hash of all servers being monitored.
 This blocks out any unauthorized servers from trying to send data to the master server.